As a fitness trainer, I’ve had a lot of clients come to me seeking to know if bananas are a good pre-workout snack.

 Your system breaks down carbohydrates to generate sugars as well as glucose, which are required for power generation.

-More significantly, eating carbs helps restore glycogen supplies; glycogen is a sort of reserved glucose accumulating within the liver and muscles .
+NIH also notes that eating carbs helps restore glycogen supplies; glycogen is a sort of reserved glucose accumulating within the liver and muscles .

 Glycogen stores are generally depleted throughout long-duration exercises, placing trainers and athletes in particular danger.